 Shorter cranks don’t increase your power on their own, but they do make developing a powerful high cadence stroke and accessing a broader range of muscle groups easier.
 In turn, this makes developing higher levels of sustainable power easier and creates more consistent traction.

 - Reduced Joint Load.
-Regardless of your height, shorter cranks put less torque and load on joints and muscles, thus reducing the chances of knee, hip, back and other pain while riding your mountain bike.
+Shorter cranks put less torque and load on joints and muscles, thus reducing the chances of knee, hip, back and other pain while riding your mountain bike.

 - The first mountain bikes were built from pirated road bike parts.
 Mountain bike crank length was simply transferred from whatever road bikes were using in the ‘80’s and haven’t changed much since.
 Road bike cranks are available in a lot more lengths than they were in 1985…